-If you want 88 hammer-action keys, pads, faders, the whole works, there aren’t too many options.
+There aren’t too many options if you want 88 hammer-action keys, pads, faders; the whole works.
 But, if you can be a little flexible, here are a few options you might like.

-Hammer 88 Pro vs. Arturia KeyLab 88 MkII
+Hammer 88 Pro vs Arturia KeyLab 88 Mk2

-The KeyLab 88 MkII is the most direct competitor to the Hammer 88 Pro, and it’s fantastic.
+The Keylab 88 Mk2 is the most direct competitor to the Hammer 88 Pro, and it’s fantastic.
 Not too long ago, we would have said it was the best full-size, full-function controller around; now, the Hammer 88 Pro narrowly edges it.

-Hammer 88 Pro vs. NI Komplete Kontrol S88
+Hammer 88 Pro vs Native Instruments Komplete Kontrol S88

 There’s no doubt that the Komplete Kontrol S88 is a fantastic controller, especially if you are a fan of NI plugins.
-However, it’s just not as flexible as the Hammer 88 Pro, and at over $1000, it should be.
+However, it’s just not as flexible as the Hammer 88 Pro, and at the price, it should be.

 OK, this might seem like a strange alternative to list.
 But, if you want the feel of the Hammer 88 Pro without all the bells and whistles, get the original, and save some cash.